 Below is the list of the beautiful flowers that originate from Italy:

 Lilies are herbaceous flowering plants in the genus “Lilium.”
 They are culturally significant and also found in a lot of literature worldwide.
 Lilies signify refined beauty and purity in Italy while the lily plants producing white flowers signify the Virgin Mary in the context of Christianity.
 Beautiful lilies are traditional Italian flowers and happen to be the national flowers of Italy.

 These beautiful flowers grow from bulbs (roots resembling tubers) and are perennial as long as the temperature is just right.
 Lilies can grow tall and reach a height of two to six feet if only the growing conditions are met.

-Their flowers are often fragrant, large, and can come in colors such as yellow, white, red, orange, purple, and pink.
+Their flowers are often fragrant, large, and can come in colors such as yellow, white, red, orange, purple (check out the 18 most popular purple lilies), and pink.
 They usually produce flowers starting from late spring to summer and sometimes reaching mid-fall.